Über Propylaeum-Dok | Viewer | Kontakt | Impressum |

 Rieck, Bastian ; Mara, Hubert ; Krömker, Susanne

 In: Proc. of the XXIV.
 CIPA 2013 Symposium Recording, Documentation and Cooperation for Cultural Heritage.
-ISPRS - International Society for Photogrammetry and Remote Sensing 2013, pp. 259-264 (SPRS Ann.
+ISPRS - International Society for Photogrammetry and Remote Sensing 2013, S. 259-264 (SPRS Ann.
 Photogramm.
 Remote Sens.
 Spatial Inf.
 Sci. ; II-5/W)

-Online-Ressource, English
+Online-Ressource, Englisch

 http://www.ub.uni-heidelberg.de/archiv/15488